-Door-to-door water testing and treatment schemes
+Unnecessary and expensive door-to-door water testing and treatment sales

 - The City of Winnipeg does not authorize door-to-door salespersons to perform water quality testing.